timonreinhard/zetta-automate-app/README.md

 ## Alternatives

-I quickly hacked together this module, because I love the ideas behind Zetta.js and wanted to do some [basic home automation](https://gist.github.com/timonreinhard/b6182a293867041bd4b667bbc339d807) with it.
+I quickly hacked together this module, because I love the simplicity behind Zetta.js and wanted to do some [basic home automation](https://gist.github.com/timonreinhard/b6182a293867041bd4b667bbc339d807) with it.
 If you're looking for something way more sophisticated, you might like one of those fine FOSS projects:

 * [openHAB](http://www.openhab.org) (Java)
 * [Home Assistent](https://home-assistant.io) (Python)